inorganik/inorganik-next/posts/2024-12-30-sending-events-to-child-in-svelte.md

 ---
-title: "Sending events to a child component in Svelte 5"
+title: 'Sending events to a child component in Svelte 5'
-description: "Here is an extremely simple way to dispatch events to child components in Svelte 5."
+description: 'Here is an extremely simple way to dispatch events to child components in Svelte 5.'
 date: '2024-12-30'
 ---